cunardai/platform-api/README.md

   -d '{"name": "my-key", "scopes": ["usage:write"], "expires_in_days": 365}'
 The response includes the raw key (sk_live_...).
-You use it with the platform-api via the X-Api-Key header: curl -H "X-Api-Key: sk_live_<key>" https://platform-api-roan.vercel.app/usage/events The platform-api validates it by SHA-256 hash lookup in the shared Neon api_keys table — no cross-service call needed.
+You use it with the platform-api via the X-Api-Key header: curl -H "X-Api-Key: sk_live_<key>" https://platform-api-roan.vercel.app/usage/events The platform-api validates it by SHA-256 hash lookup in the shared Neon api_keys table — no cross-service call needed